 Annuals come in an awe-inspiring assortment of sizes, colors, and patterns.
 For example, you can find dwarf or regular-sized hollyhocks with bright red, pink, yellow, white, blue, black, or purple flowers, and the flowers can be one color or bicolor with vibrant centers.

 When harsh winter causes your border plants to die more than usual, annuals will save the day come spring.
 They’ll fill in gaps where perennials used to grow, giving the perennials time to recover while keeping your garden looking full and tidy.

 ✓ Great to experiment with landscape design

-If you want to play around with your lawn’s color scheme and aesthetic, you can plant annuals without committing to a specific look for years to come.
-Try tall, vibrant yellow and white flowers one year and switch to short, pastel purple and blue flowers the next year.
+If you want to play around with your lawn’s color scheme and aesthetic, you can fill it with annual plants without committing to a specific look for years to come.
+Try tall, vibrant yellow and white flowering plants one year and switch to short, pastel purple and blue flowers the following year.

 ✓ Strong self-seeders